Jawbreakers (duo)

-The Jawbreakers (stylized as the JAWBreakers) is an American production duo consisting of Justin Timberlake and will.i.am.
+The Jawbreakers (stylized as the JAWBreakers) was an American production duo consisting of Justin Timberlake and will.i.am.
 According to will.i.am, the duo's name stands for "Justin and Will breaks".

 Background

-According to will.i.am "I was surprised that I was even going to like Justin Timberlake.
+In 2006, during the production of Justin Timberlake's second album FutureSex/LoveSounds, will.i.am stated: "I was surprised that I was even going to like Justin Timberlake.
 Then he turned me into a fan, and I've become a fan.
 That means you are so talented that you are changing people's vocabulary."